gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

 * What is distributed training?

   * Simply stated, distributed training distributes training workloads across multiple mini-processors, or worker nodes.
 These worker nodes work in parallel to accelerate the training process.
-Their parallelism can be achieved via two types of distributed training architecture:
+Their parallelism can be achieved via two types of distributed training architecture: Data parallelism and Model Parallelism

   1. **<u>Data parallelism (most common):</u>** In data parallelism, you run the same model and computation on every device, but train each of them using different training data samples.